Hay Bridge, New South Wales: Former bridge

-The contractors for the ironwork were P. N. Russell and Co., and the sinking and fixing of the piers was by the Government of New South Wales under Mr K. A. Franklin.
-P. N. Russell and Co. won the tender for the iron bridgework in January 1870 and the cylinders for the piers were cast at their works in Sydney during 1870.
+The contractors for the ironwork were PN Russell & Co, and the sinking and fixing of the piers was by the Government of New South Wales under KA Franklin.
+PN Russell & Co won the tender for the iron bridgework in January 1870 and the cylinders for the piers were cast at their works in Sydney during 1870.
 There was a separate contract for the approaches, which was the last piece of work to be finished.
 Construction began around September 1871 and all work was completed in 1873.

-The bridge was officially opened by the Premier of New South Wales, Sir Henry Parkes, on 29 August 1874, when he named the new bridge the Hay Bridge.
+The bridge was officially opened by the Premier of New South Wales, Henry Parkes, on 29 August 1874, when he named the new bridge the Hay Bridge.
 A toll was payable for using the bridge up to 1890.
 The bridge had a permanent caretaker whose job was to keep up the opening mechanism and open the bridge when needed to allow river traffic to pass.

 Even before the bridge opened, two riverboats had minor collisions with it.
 In 1906, the river steamer William Davies was involved in an accident while passing the bridge.
 There were also a number of serious traffic accidents on the bridge and its approaches.
 Some of these were put down to the poor condition of the bridge roadway, which was very narrow for motor traffic.

 In 1931, the opening mechanism of the old bridge had broken and the steamboat PS Pevensey had to pull the span open and then pull it closed again.
 By the 1930s river traffic on the Murrumbidgee was in decline.
 The last occasions when the bridge was opened were, in August 1936, for Ulonga and, in early 1937 for Adeline, carrying a load of timber.
 The swing span was locked in 1937.

 The Hay Bridge was demolished in 1973 and replaced with a modern concrete bridge.
 The turntable of the old bridge was relocated to the Lions Park in Hay.